a medical dressing spread on a cloth and applied to the skin

 Only old Benjamin was much the same as ever, except for being a little greyer about the muzzle, and, since Boxer’s death, more

 Only old Benjamin was much the same as ever, except for being a little greyer about the muzzle, and, since Boxer’s death, more morose and

 taciturn than ever.

-The animals were hard at work building yet another windmill; when that one was finished, so it was said, the dynamos would be
+The animals were hard at work building yet another windmill; when that one was finished, so it was said, the

 There was nothing with which they could compare their present lives: they had nothing to go upon except Squealer’s lists of figures, which invariably demonstrated that everything was getting better and better.
 The animals found the problem

 insoluble; in any case, they had little time for speculating on such things now.